knxroot/chocolatey-packages-oracle-sql-developer/README.md

 # Chocolatey Packages

-This contains Chocolatey packages maintained by me.
-Some may even be available at https://chocolatey.org/packages.
+This contains the Chocolatey package oracle-sql-developer maintained by me.
+Available at https://chocolatey.org/packages/oracle-sql-developer .